Sampling

 Head sampling is a sampling technique used to make a sampling decision as early as possible.
 A decision to sample or drop a span or trace is not made by inspecting the trace as a whole.

 For example, the most common form of head sampling is Consistent Probability Sampling.
-It may also be referred to as Deterministic Sampling.
-In this case, a sampling decision is made based on the trace ID and a desired percentage of traces to sample.
+This is also be referred to as Deterministic Sampling.
+In this case, a sampling decision is made based on the trace ID and the desired percentage of traces to sample.
 This ensures that whole traces are sampled - no missing spans - at a consistent rate, such as 5% of all traces.

 The upsides to head sampling are:

-The primary downside to head sampling is that it is not possible make a sampling decision based on data in the entire trace.
-This means that head sampling is effective as a blunt instrument, but is wholly insufficient for sampling strategies that must take whole-system information into account.
-For example, it is not possible to use head sampling to ensure that all traces with an error within them are sampled.
-For this, you need Tail Sampling.
+The primary downside to head sampling is that it is not possible to make a sampling decision based on data in the entire trace.
+For example, you cannot ensure that all traces with an error within them are sampled with head sampling alone.
+For this situation and many others, you need tail sampling.

 Tail Sampling